Shad47486/Flask-html/README.md

 # Flask-html
-# Part 1 of flask html assigment
+# Part 1 of flask html assigment:
+# Objective:
-# looking to implment a flask using HTML and CSS.
+    #looking to implment a flask using HTML and CSS.
-# MIN of 2 parges and should contain:
+    #MIN of 2 parges
-# static text (headers or paragraphs)
+    #static text (headers or paragraphs)
-# a button (does not need to be functional)
+    #button (does not need to be functional)
-# at least one image
+    #at least one image
-# 9/14:
-#